Artemiszty/warframe-linux/README.md

-## Currently known bugs:
+## IMPORTANT:
+-You MUST run the game from steam's "Play" button.
+You CANNOT run the script by itself.
+Steam passes environment variables to the script that it needs.
--Proton auto-closes warframe after a few minutes if it does not detect one.
+-Proton auto-closes warframe after a few minutes if it does not detect a controller.
 You can either plug in a controller, OR if you don't have a controller, install xboxdrv: https://gitlab.com/xboxdrv/xboxdrv and run it as a service before running steam.

 ## Installation Instructions